Cardiomyopathy in dogs: Signs, causes and treatment

 Treatment for cardiomyopathy

-Treatment for dilated cardiomyopathy in dogs is largely focused on two areas: prescribing medication for improving the heart muscle’s ability to contract and treating the symptoms of congestive heart failure and cardiac enlargement.
+Treatment for dilated cardiomyopathy in dogs is largely focused on two areas: prescribing medication for improving the heart muscle’s ability to contract and treating the symptoms of congestive heart failure and arrhythmias.

 A variety of medications may be prescribed, such as: